 Some taxpayers fall into what’s being called a “family affordability glitch.”
 The affordability rule applies only to coverage for you, not for your dependents.
 So when you add on coverage for your entire family, the premiums may exceed 9.5% of your income.

-But if you decline employer-sponsored coverage, you’ll still be barred from taking advantage of the Premium Tax Credit if you buy in the Marketplace instead, no matter what your reasons.
+If you decline employer-sponsored coverage, you’ll still be barred from taking advantage of the Premium Tax Credit if you buy in the Marketplace instead, no matter what your reasons.

 Non-complying Applicable Large Employers (ALEs) may pay fines